 Rosvall, K.A.
 Peterson, M.P.
 2014.
 Behavioral effects of social challenges and genomic mechanisms of social priming: What’s testosterone got to do with it?
 Current Zoology.
 60(6): 791-803.
 (Theme Issue: Ecological and Evolutionary Connections between Morphology, Behavior and Physiology) article

 Cain, K.E.; Rosvall, K.A.
-In Press.
+2014.
 Next steps for understanding the selective relevance of female-female competition.
 Frontiers in Ecology and Evolution. article

 Rosvall, K.A.; Peterson, M.P.; Reichard, D.G.; Ketterson, E.D.
 2014.
 Highly context-specific activation of the HPG axis in the dark-eyed junco and implications for the Challenge Hypothesis.
 General & Comparative Endocrinology.
 201: 65-73. article

 Bergeon Burns, C.M.; Rosvall, K.A.; Hahn, T.P.; Demas, G.E.; Ketterson, E.D.
 2014.
 Examining sources of variation in HPG axis function among individuals and populations of the dark-eyed junco.
 Hormones & Behavior.
 65(2): 179-87. article, Press: F1000, Featured commentary by Greg Ball